amitramon/estwrapper/README.md

 **estwrapper** is a friendly front-end to
 [Hyper Estraier](http://fallabs.com/hyperestraier/), a full-text search system.
-It allows one to easily scan and index her documents, thus creating a search-able database.
-This database can then be searched either using a web interface powered by a CGI script provided by Hyper Estraier, or from the command line using **estwrapper** commands.
+It allows one to easily scan and index her documents, thus creating a searchable database.
+This database can then be searched using either a web interface powered by a CGI script provided by Hyper Estraier, or from the command line using **estwrapper** commands.